pvdz/heatfiler/README.md

 Hope you liked it :)

 Taking (reasonable) pull requests, will fix important bugs.
 Not sure if, and if so when, I'll continue to work on this project.

+# todo:

+- show list of hidden functions
+- add top 10 of call origins for specific path
+- show the different paths taken through some code (each call can get a unique id and each expression tag can attach its id to that call-id. then afterwards the list of attached ids will form a path)
+- filter lists by some search param
+- paginate results